tamekasmall/CV/README.md

 Communicating and maintaining connection with attending clients to build up rapport and small community.

 **EF English First / English Tutoring** (September 2009 - February 2012)
-Shanghai, China
+-Shanghai, China

 *English Teacher*

 Teaching English to a variety of adult learners ranging in ability.
 Creating tailor made lesson plans for each group of students.
 Analysing results from students’ placement test to level students.
 Tutoring individuals and small groups from from 8yrs to adults.

 **OR Consulting** (July 2008 - June 2009)
-London, UK
+-London, UK

 *Building Services Mechanical Engineer*

 Undertaking training and research in new alternative energy technologies in order to better advise clients.
 Contributing to the increase in sustainability of clients’ projects by championing sustainable designs.

 **Atelier Ten** (April 2007 - May 2008)
-*Building Services Mechanical Engineer*  London, UK
+*Building Services Mechanical Engineer*

+-London, UK

 Calculating and sizing plant HVAC (heating, ventilation, air- conditioning and cooling) for both commercial and domestic projects.
 Liaising closely with electrical engineers, architects and clients to negotiate environmentally efficient projects.